 2. Take a train ride through Provo Canyon

-- Whiting Campground in Maple Canyon is open until mid-September and surrounded by gorgeous foliage
+- Whiting Campground in Maple Canyon is open until mid-September and surrounded by gorgeous fall foliage

 - Lakeside RV Campground is a great place for RV camping, right next to Utah Lake and Provo River